Slide (TV series): Main

 Scarlett Carlyle (Emily Robins) is a fashion-conscious, spoilt girl that lives in a fancy hotel.
 Originally from Melbourne, her mother sent her to live with her father at Urban Hotel in Brisbane due to her troublesome behaviour.
 Being that her father is constantly busy with work, she feels that she must be bad in order to get any attention from her father.
 After meeting Ed in episode 1, she arranges a birthday party for him, telling him to invite heaps of popular people.
 When everyone arrives, Ed and Tammy are nowhere to be seen, the party gets out of control after Luke texts everyone he knows to join them.
 After a burning lounge chair falls off the top of the penthouse building in the hotel, she gets into a heated argument with her father.
 Episode 3 finds her trying to vie also for Luke's attention, but she sees that he is infatuated with Tammy instead and continuously tries to get him to pay attention to her.
 In episode 7, after she gets expelled from school she makes the gang spend the day trying to make her happy as a goodbye gift.
 It's revealed that as popular as she seems, she never really had true friends back in Melbourne and the gang is all she has.
 Simultaneously, the gang realises that Scarlett is the reason why they're such a close knit group of friends as she's the one who brought them all together.
 Later that day she blackmails her parents into letting her stay with her dad at the hotel after she finds them in bed together.
 In episode 9, she's seen to be actually studying for the exams.

-Eva Lee (Adele Perovic) is a rebellious tough girl with pink hair and an "eff you" attitude.
-Known to be a lone wolf, she finds comfort in her graffiti art all over Brisbane.
-Known for rebelling against authority, she speaks the truth and doesn't hold back.
+Eva Lee (Adele Perovic) is a rebellious tough girl with pink hair and an "eff you" attitude who speaks the truth and doesn't hold back.
+Known to be a lone wolf, she finds comfort in the graffiti art she puts up all over Brisbane.
 She first meets Scarlett in detention and later burns the word "sanctuary" on the school grass.
 After spontaneously sleeping with Ash (whom she met in episode 3), she finds out that she isn't as tough as she thought and that her new-found friends may be exactly what she needed all along.
 In episode 6, she thinks she's pregnant and travels to a music festival to find Ash.
 Later on, when she gets her period at the hospital, she sadly ends things with Ash.
-Eva is adopted and in one episode met her biological brother and was close to meeting her birth mother, but ended up not wanting to.
-Although she loves her adoptive parents, she constantly feels pressured by them to stop graffitiing, and be more serious by pursuing a professional lifestyle in the medical field.
+Eva is adopted and in one episode meets her biological brother and was close to meeting her birth mother, but ended up deciding against it.
+Although she loves her adoptive parents, she constantly feels pressured by them to stop doing graffiti and be more serious by pursuing a professional lifestyle in the medical field.
 She later disappoints them when she skips the exam.
 In the last episode, she catches Luke and Tammy having sex.
 She's last seen driving her scooter on a highway.